prophile/typ-report/sections/implementation.md

 \label{chap:impl}

+\todo{A lot more intutitive explanations needed in this chapter}

 The core type of type of the implementation, as introduced previously, is an arrow transformer named `Wire`.
 The name `Wire` comes from the name for AFRP signal functions used in `netwire` and `Yampa`, the most popular AFRP packages.